Sakitoshi/retropie-crt-tvout/README.md

 if after that the game isn't displaying correctly or is vertical but upside down, change _video\_allow\_rotate_ to _false_, uncomment (delete the slashes before) _video\_rotation_ and assign it a value between _1_ and _3_.</br>
 I recommend running vertical games in 480i mode because you'll lose image detail without the extra resolution, but they still look excellent in 240p.

+- **expand field of view:**
+there are 3 additional configurations that can be used to force the game picture to fit inside the viewable area of the screen without having to resort to adjust your tv (and potentially screw up all the other systems in the process).</br>
+those configs are used in the same way as the vertical mode above (except it doesn't have anything to manually adjust), the files are _configs/arcade/expand1.cfg_, _configs/arcade/expand2.cfg_ and _configs/arcade/expand3.cfg_ each one being more aggressive.</br>
+for reference, _expand1.cfg_ is being used in popeye and _expand3.cfg_ is applied in all the mortal kombat games.

+if you prefer to have all set up, an optional zip file named _arcade\_tweaks.zip_ with all the vertical games (and a few of the other problem games like mortal kombat) already configured is included.

 #### how to use:
 - it is recommended to use a fresh installation of retropie but isn't mandatory.